FoenixRetro/demos/MultiplexedSprites.md

 Thinking about buckets and objects we realize that an object will, most of the time, not be fully contained within one bucket.
 It will straddle more than one bucket when it gets closer to the last line of its bucket.
 It might even straddle more than two buckets if it's taller than one bucket.
 Straddling more than two buckets is going to cause a headache, so let's decide to match the bucket height and maximum sprite size.
 In our case this is 8 lines.

 Buckets should be a short as possible.
-The taller they are, the more objects can fit in a bucket, which will require using more hardware sprites in order to display every object without flicker or cutting parts off.
+The taller they are, the more objects can fit in a bucket, which will require using more hardware sprites in order to display every object without flicker or cutting parts off, or it will reduce the total number of sprites on screen.
 We have a self-imposed limit of only using 8x8 sprites, but the upshot of this is that we can display more objects in a bucket, which means more objects on screen in total.
 More bullets, and bullets are small, so 8x8 is fine.
 This seems like a fair limitation for our use case.

 With buckets 8 lines tall, we should then fire off a line interrupt every 8 lines and update some sprite registers for the upcoming objects.
 How do we keep track of when it's safe to reuse a sprite?
-To do this the technique of double buffering is used.
+Well, we don't, instead the technique of double buffering is used.
 In even buckets one set of sprites is used, and in odd buckets another set.
 This way we can update one set of sprites while displaying another, alternating between sets thus avoiding any objects being cut off prematurely.

 Or so you would think.
 Let's draw a little and see what happens.
 We'll use buckets four lines tall in the illustration.
 Each line in the diagram is a scan line, and the line is prefixed with the bucket it belongs to, either `+` or `-`.
 Let's say we have three objects we want to display, but only two hardware sprites.
 The hardware sprites are illustrated by `0` and `1`.
 The three objects are in separate buckets